Creating a NoSQL database on Azure

 3. Populate the database [🔗]

-Here’s our strategy: we’re going to download a collection of chemical element data in CSV format (comma-separated values).
-We’ll write a Python script to load this CSV file, and then insert its data into our cloud database.
+Here’s our strategy: We’re going to download a free/open resource file: A collection of chemical element data in CSV format (CSV = comma-separated values).
+We write a Python script to get a local copy of this CSV file; and then insert that data into our cloud database.
+When using Python we will take a moment to create a contextual environment using the built-in Python venv module.

 To get started, head back to your remote VSCode window.
-Create a new terminal using the Terminal -> New Terminal menu option:
+If there is not already a terminal available: Create a new terminal using the Terminal -> New Terminal menu option:

 Make a new directory called db-populate with this command: